RYC-98/EPCA/README.md

-# Efficient polar coordinates attack with adaptive activation strategy
+# Efficient polar coordinates attack with adaptive activation strategy (details will be completed as soon as acception)

 ## Requirements